 In this speech Satan is expressing that while Hell is a place, he brings it along with him, thus ‘myself am Hell’ and ‘which way I fly is Hell’.
 By denying himself the ability to self-actualise he is actually reducing his own free-will into habitual compulsion.
 By doing so, he is in fact removing his ability to self-actualise.
-This further leads him into base desires, while he moves away from the tip of the hierarchy of needs, he fails to see that a higher level of desires even exist.
+This further leads him into base desires, while he moves away from the tip of the hierarchy of needs, he fails to see that a higher level of desires even exists.
 Thus, he dwells at the bottom in Hell, dragging it around with him and projecting it onto all reality like a Nihilistic flood-light.

 He expresses this Nihilistic urge to deconstruct all into Nihilism as so:

 Pleasures about me, so much more I feel